 In these modern times, we have seen how these medicinal plants are all allies of humanity, bringing a clear guide to all in a process of spiritual evolution.

-The Ancestral Kamentsa Biyan people have worked with Yage(ayahuasca) for thousands of years.
+The Ancestral Kamentsa Biyan people have worked with Yage(ayahuasca) since time immemorial.

-With the knowledge of the plant spirits, we experience the interconnectedness and interdependence of all life as a sacred vehicle with the potential to lead us toward living a life of beauty.
+With the knowledge of the plant spirits, we experience the interconnectedness and interdependence of all life as a sacred vehicle with the potential to guide individuals and their communities toward living healthy and joyful lives.

 Kamentsa Yentsang, Kamentsa Biyang: “People from here with their own thought and language”